-Meeting Date: Submitted by: May 30, 2019 Ms. Chantelle Dick, Standards of Practice Coordinator Agenda Item Title: Action Requested: The following items require approval by Council See below for details of the recommendation.
-The following item(s) are of particular interest to Choose an item.
-Feedback is sought on this matter.
-The attached is for information only.
-No action is required.
-AGENDA I TEM DETAILS Recommendation (if applicable) : It is recommended that Constant Association's (CMA) 2018 effect at CPSA. ouncil approve the adoption of Code of Ethics to replace the 2004 version currently in Background: After a 2-year consultation, the CMA published an updated Code of Ethics in 2018 (attachment 1).
+Submission to: Council Meeting Date: Submitted by: May 30, 2019 Ms. Chantelle Dick, Standards of Practice Coordinator Agenda Item Title: Action Requested: The following items The following item(s) The attached is for require approval by are of particular interest to information only.
+No Council See below for Choose an item.
+Feedback action is required.
+Council See below for details of theChoose an item.
+Feedback is sought on this matter.action is required. recommendation.
+AGENDA ITEM DETAILS Recommendation It is recommended that Council approve the adoption of the Canadian Medical (if applicable) : Association's (CMA) 2018 Code of Ethics to replace the 2004 version currently in effect at CPSA.
+Background: After a 2-year consultation, the CMA published an updated Code of Ethics in 2018 (attachment 1).
 Per Section 133 of the Health Professions Act , CPSA was required to consult with our membership, the Minister of Health, and organizational partners before adopting a new code of ethics.
-Consultation ran March 11-May 10; 57 regulated members provided feedback (attachment 2). • 45% of respondents agreed with the proposed adoption of the updated Code of Ethics • 20% of respondents voiced dislike of the new edition • Despite clear messaging that changes to this document were not possible, 35% of respondents provided suggested edits; however, only 2 respondents explicitly suggested CPSA create its own code of ethics. • The majority of questions or requests for clarification are addressed in current CPSA standards • 8 respondents do not believe singling out Indigenous people is appropriate • 6 respondents found the document too long in comparison to the 2004 version • 2 respondents do not view the CMA as representative of Canadian physicians While the Department of Health understood the challenge in consulting on a national standard that is already published, it has requested invitations for feedback be sent while suggested edits are still possible.
+Consultation ran March 11-May 10; 57 regulated members provided feedback (attachment 2). ( , • 45% of respondents agreed with the proposed adoption of the updated Code of Ethics 20% of respondents voiced dislike of the new edition • Despite clear messaging that changes to this document were not possible, 35% of respondents provided suggested edits; however, only 2 respondents explicitly suggested CPSA create its own code of ethics.
+The majority of questions or requests for clarification are addressed in surrent CDCA standards current CPSA standards 8 respondents do not believe singling out Indigenous people is appropriate 6 respondents found the document too long in comparison to the 2004 version 2 respondents do not view the CMA as representative of Canadian physicians While the Department of Health understood the challenge in consulting on a national standard that is already published, it has requested invitations for feedback be sent while suggested edits are still possible.

-Approve adoption of CMA's 2018 Code of Ethics to replace the 2004 version currently in use.
+Next Steps: Approve adoption of CMA's 2018 Code of Ethics to replace the 2004 version currently in use.

+List of Attachments:

-- 1. 2018 Code of Ethics - 2.
-Collated feedback
+1. 2018 Code of Ethics

+2. Collated feedback